LordMonoxide/gradient/README.md

 ### Getting started
 * Gather up fibre from grass
 * Gather up pebbles (you'll find them randomly on the ground, might have to look around a bit)
+* Gather sticks by breaking leaves
+* You can craft 3x3 in your inventory.
+Craft a hammer (1 pebble, 1 fibre, 1 stick, in a column)